smartdevicelink/sdl_server/documentation/guides/User Interface/Custom Vehicle Data/index.md

 | Is Array | Whether this parameter is an array of the specified type. |

 ### Creating a New Vehicle Data Item
-When creating a new functional group, first consider if there should be a user consent prompt associated with the group.
-If yes, the following diagram will walk through the correct steps.

 ![Custom-Vehicle-Data-Details](./assets/Custom-Vehicle-Data-Details.png)

 ## Staging